FaceTime Like a Pro

 The feature is turned off by default.
 If you want to enable it, you can head to:

 Once turned on, it starts working silently in the background.
 You may not notice a big change in performance, but your battery might last just long enough to reach a charger.
+You can also enable notifications from the same Settings page.

 Related articles worth reading: